softwareconstruction240/softwareconstruction/instruction/240-readiness/240-readiness.md

   "title": "BYU CS 240 Readiness",
   "discipline": "Software Engineering",
-  "jobTitle": "Software Construction Course Participant", "jobDescription": "You are considering participation in BYU's Computer Science 240 course, which covers Java development of a client-server CLI application using a database, HTTP, and WebSockets.
-To be successful in this course, a candidate must have:\n\n- Competency in fundamental programming skills such as expressions, conditionals, functions, and recursion.\n- A basic understanding of common data structures such as lists, trees, and maps.\n- The critical-thinking skills necessary to learn concepts such as abstraction, encapsulation, decomposition, and polymorphism.\n- Readiness to put forth consistent effort over a 14-week period, averaging 10 hours per week.", "difficulty": 1,
+  "jobTitle": "Software Construction Course Participant", "jobDescription": "You are considering participation in BYU's Computer Science 240 course, which covers Java development of a client-server CLI application using a database, HTTP, and WebSocket.\n\n### Outcomes\n\nIt is not expected that you have significant experiences with the outcomes of the course as you will learn this during the course. \n\n### Required preparation\n\nYou are expected to have the following preparation:\n\n- **Programming**: Programming experience should include statements, variables, control flow (if/while), and functions\n- **Computing and Service**: Write programs that accomplish tasks relevant to computer science, such as data visualization or internet protocols.
+Students will view these technical applications as a means of service, using their intellectually enlarging skills to address the needs of a global society.\n- **Algorithms**: Effectively use basic algorithms including recursion, merge sort, and others.
+Students will engage in the intellectually enlarging study of algorithmic efficiency, recognizing the elegance and order inherent in well-designed computational logic.\n- **Data Structures**: Use data structures, modules, classes, and functions to organize information and behavior within a program.
+This mastery over data and complexity prepares students for lifelong learning by providing them with the mental frameworks necessary to adapt to a constantly evolving technical landscape.\n\nThe course requires careful study of course materials, defining, designing, and building a mastery based project.
+Minimum workload for an average student is 3 hours in class and  5-7 hours out of class per week. \n\n### Interviews\n\nYou are interviewing to show that you are properly prepared to successfully complete the Introduction to Web Programming course.
+As part of this interview you will meet with:\n\n* TA\n* Previous student\n* Instructor\n", "difficulty": 1,
   "practiceMode": true,
   "finalMode": false,
-  "learningOutcomes": "- Prediction of your ability to succeed in CS 240."
-}
+  "learningOutcomes": "- Demonstrates the necessary preparation\n- Demonstrates the commitment to succeed" }
 ```